milisp/awesome-claude-dxt/README.md

 - [ognis1205/mcp-server-unitycatalog](https://github.com/ognis1205/mcp-server-unitycatalog) - An MCP server that enables LLMs to interact with Unity Catalog AI, supporting CRUD operations on Unity Catalog Functions and executing them as MCP tools.
 - [JetBrains/mcp-jetbrains](https://github.com/JetBrains/mcp-jetbrains) - The server proxies requests from client to JetBrains IDE.

+### Command Line

+- [wonderwhy-er/DesktopCommanderMCP](https://github.com/wonderwhy-er/DesktopCommanderMCP) 📇 🏠 🍎 🪟 🐧 - A swiss-army-knife that can manage/execute programs and read/write/search/edit code and text files.

 ### File Management